kammitama5/kammitama5.github.io/_posts/2017-7-8-Saturday-July-8th.md

 ## This is Avanti.

 - She used to be called *Aurora*, but was bought by a private seller and fixed up and renamed *Avanti*.
-I was told who it may belong to, but I'm not sharing (sorry, not on a public blog!).
+I was told to whom it may belong, but I'm not sharing (sorry, not on a public blog!).

 <img src="/images/sailing_7_8_17/sail_001.png" width="500">